biicode/docs/c++/dependencies.rst

 	    return 0;
 	}

-* Search the library you want in biicode, then specify which lib is the one you're using in your *biicode.conf* file.
+* Search the library you want in biicode, and specify which lib you're using in your *biicode.conf* file.

-Let's use first OpenSSL 1.0.1 available in *lasote/openssl* version 0:

 .. image:: /_static/img/c++/dependencies/openssl_md5_simple.png

+Let's first use OpenSSL 1.0.1 available in *lasote/openssl* version 0:

-Write in your *biicode.conf*:
+* Write in your *biicode.conf* file:

 	.. code-block:: text